I came to faith in God at 11 years old through an experience with a cat.

 Rome couldn’t stop it… finally had to embrace it in order to properly control and corrupt it.

-The vail of the physical temple was torn in two by an angel at the time of the crucifixion.
+The vail of the physical temple in Jerusalem was torn in two by an angel at the time of the crucifixion.

 How many times have we heard and taught that all things we do as LDS lead to the temple?